 So, we have put together this guide to show you what to look for and to help you make a fair comparison.

-As allergy and asthma sufferers ourselves, we believe what you should care about is having the cleanest air in your room or home so you can feel your best.
+As allergy and asthma sufferers ourselves, we believe what you should care about is having the cleanest air in your room or home so you don't breathe in harmful pollutants.
 Whether pollutants are “destroyed” or held in a filter, is irrelevant.
 The goal is to have the best indoor air quality.